ilyasergey/YSC2229/source/week-05_heaps.rst

   A binary heap is an array, such that for every element :math:`e_p` (referred to as *parent*) with a key :math:`k` stored in it with an index :math:`i`, the two elements, :math:`e_l` (left child) and :math:`e_r` (right child) stored with indices :math:`2(i + 1) - 1` and :math:`2(i + 1)` correspondingly, are such that their keys are smaller or equal than :math:`k` [#]_.

 Notice that, due to its representation, a binary heep, as a tree is *almost complete*: some of the bottom-level nodes (*leaves*) might be missing, but the nodes on all other levels are present [#]_.
 Naturally, for a node with an index :math:`i > 0`, its parent can be obtained by taking an index :math:`(i + 1) / 2 - 1`

-.. [#] You can remember the way children are defined for 0-based arrays using the following intuition: *shift the current index + 1 to obtain the index as in 1-based array, compute the child index, and then subtract 1, to return back to 0-based indexing*.

-.. [#] The term "heap" has been originally used to denote "almost-complete binary tree", but now is also used to refer to "garbage-collected runtime memory", such as provided by Java and C#.
-There is no relation between these two notions, and here and further by *heaps* we will mean binary trees.

 Let us now define a module that encapsulates all operations with binary heaps (represented via arrays), of which so far know three: finding a parent, a left and a right child of a node::